-Since 2018, we have been voluntarily publishing the Country by Country Report (CbCR), which is made public at the same time as it is submitted to the Spanish tax authorities (incorporation of data with a one-year lag).
+Since 2018, we have been voluntarily publishing the Country by Country Report (Country by Country Report - CbCR), which is made public contemporaneously with its submission to the Spanish tax authorities (incorporation of data with a one-year lag).

-207-4 Evidence of compliance at Repsol Check Repsol maintains its commitment to being transparent and sharing relevant information with its shareholders and stakeholders, and since 2018 it has made public the data in its CbCR for those countries in which it has a tax presence.
-The latest report published corresponds to the 2022 data as submitted to the Spanish tax authorities in 2023 for automatic exchange with other tax authorities.
-Country by Country With the publication of this report, Repsol is ahead of European regulations (EU Directive 2021/2101).
-The report includes additional information to facilitate Presentation of financial, economic and tax information Report on each jurisdiction in which Repsol operates understanding of tax presence, performance and contribution in each country, which goes beyond the scope of the directive.
-The data included in the CbCR follows OECD standards.
-In addition, to comply with the requirements of GRI 207-4, Annex 3 of the public CbCR provides a breakdown of income earned in each tax jurisdiction with related entities in other tax jurisdictions.
-For more information, see Country-by-Country Report at www.repsol.com
+207-4 Check Evidence of compliance at Repsol Repsol maintains its commitment to being transparent and sharing relevant information with its shareholders and stakeholders, and since 2018 it has made public the data in its CbCR for those countries in which it has a tax presence.
+The latest report published corresponds to the 2023 data as submitted to the Spanish tax authorities in 2024 for automatic exchange with other tax authorities.
+Country-by-With the publication of this report, Repsol is ahead of European regulations (EU country Presentation of financial, economic and tax information Directive 2021/2101).
+The report includes additional information to facilitate on each jurisdiction in which Repsol operates report the understanding of the presence, performance and tax contribution in each country, which exceeds the scope of the directive.
+The data included in the Country-by-Country Report follows OECD standards.
+In addition, to comply with the requirements of GRI 207-4, Annex 3 of the public Country-by-Country Report provides a breakdown of income earned in other tax jurisdiction with related entities.
+For more information, see Country-by-Country Report at www.repsol.com.

 - Introduction

 - B-Team Principles of Responsible Taxation

-- GRI 207 Standard: Tax
+- GRI Standard 207: Taxation

 - Other international standards

-- OECD Standard on Control of Fiscal Risks
+- OECD Standard for Fiscal Risk Control

 - Tax Control Framework Questionnaire (Internal Revenue Service)